Dvermetten/DE_TIOBR/README.md

 To integrate the tracking of POIS and diversity, the file 'commons.py' in the pyade-folder contains a trigger (_write_output) determining whether to write output or not.
 This is used to collect data, as a more conventional way of storing data would require a full overhaul of the design of each of the included DE-versions.
 For collecting the POIS data, this trigger should be True, which causes the relevant data to be printed to standard output, which can then be captured into a file (the included 'generate_POIS' notebook shows this process).
 These files can be processed with the code described in the next section.

 The in-between results are made available as well, in a zenodo repository ().
-The folder 'benchmark-data' contains the data from the benchmarking stage, in both raw IOH-format as well as processed rds-files generated with IOHanalyzer (these have also been made avaialbe on the IOHanalyzer GUI, when setting datasource to pyade).
+The folder 'benchmark-data' contains the data from the benchmarking stage, in both raw IOH-format as well as processed rds-files generated with IOHanalyzer (these have also been made available on the IOHanalyzer GUI, when setting datasource to pyade).
 The folder 'POIS_data' contains both the raw output-logs as well as the processed pickled dictionaries as described in the next section.

 ## Processing code for section 6:
 For the processing of benchmark data, IOHanalyzer is used (version 0.1.6.1).
-As mentioned previously, the processed data is avialable on zenodo and on the GUI.
+As mentioned previously, the processed data is available on zenodo and on the GUI.
 For the processing of the raw POIS-data, we use the 'process_POIS' notebook, which turns the raw text-files into pickled dictionaries containing corrections, diversity, fitness and population size.

 ## Presentation code for section 6: